dereklowlind/cat-scratch-ml/README.md

 # About
-I decided to try out fastai and I thought it would be cool to automate rewarding the cat for scratching his scratching post.
-This repo is the code for connecting the webcam and arduino to the laptop running the exported fastai ML file called export.pkl.
+My first Fastai project.
+I automated rewarding the cat for scratching his scratching post.
+Demo https://www.youtube.com/watch?v=aNJhasI9dQ8
 # How to run
-run run_fastai.py
+Run run_fastai.py
-requires the ports for the webcam and the arduino serial connection to be set
+Requires the ports for the webcam and the arduino serial connection to be set to the specific ports for your setup